 There might be a chill in the air, but there are plenty of tough, hardy perennials that can be planted out in the garden in February.

 By planting while the ground is wetter, you can spend less time watering your plantings, and give them more time to settle in.
 That said, waterlogged soils will need to be improved with some horticultural grit before planting.
-If you’re gardening in shade, you could try planting one of our top 10 shade-loving perennial plants.

 Discover our perennial picks for planting in February, including plants with architectural and wildlife value, below.

-These vibrant perennials are available in a huge array of colours, from the crimson ‘My Castle’, to the ivory-flowered ‘Cashmere Cream’.
+Lupins are available in a huge array of colours, from the crimson ‘My Castle’, to the ivory-flowered ‘Cashmere Cream’.
 A sunny position is best, though they will tolerate partial shade, and you should plant them in free-draining soil.
 Watch out for slugs and snails, and keep deadheading the blooms for more flowers.

 Hardy geraniums, also known as cranesbills, are tremendously useful plants to have in the garden.
 The flowers will last for months, providing plenty of food for pollinators, and they’re easy to grow.
 They can also be grown in sun or shade.
 These robust plants will adapt to suit most soils, except those that are waterlogged.